-CULINARY I (Y)
+CULINARY I (Y) #058 #0553

-PREREQUISITE: Student interest.
+PREREQUISITE: Stud ent interest.

 SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

-Meets UC Requirement: "g"

 This course covers the relationship of nutrition to health and well-being; the selection, preparation and care of food, meal management and optimal use of food dollars.
 In addition, the course demonstrates competencies needed for planning, preparing and serving food attractively and nutritiously within a given time schedule.
 At ORHS, cooking lab is limited to once per week.